dylanjue/Automated-IEBC-Voting-System/README.md

-# Automated-IEBC-Voting-System
-This is a System Analysis and Design assignment for a proposed automated voting system.
+This is a System Analysis and Design assignment for a proposed e-referral and booking system.